EmoryMLIP/emory-reu-ret-website/content/projects/2022-mixed-precision/index.md

 ### Conjugate Gradient Method
 The [Conjugate Gradient algorithm](https://www.cs.cmu.edu/~quake-papers/painless-conjugate-gradient.pdf) (CG) aims to solve the linear system Ax = b where A is SPD (symmetric and positive definite),transforming the problem of finding solution to an optimization problem where we want to minimize $\phi(x)=\frac{1}{2}x^{T}Ax-x^{T}b$.
 This can be easily seen from $\nabla \phi (x) = 0$ -> $Ax-b=0$.

 In each step, the method provides us with a search direction and a step-length so that the error of this iteration is A-orthogonal to the search direction of the previous iteration.
 Eventually, it will converge to the minimal point.
 The CGLS algorithm is the least-squares version of the CG method, applied to the normal equation A<sup>T</sup>Ax = A<sup>T</sup>b.
+However, CGLS requires computing inner products, which can overflow for large-scale problems in low precision.

 ### Chebyshev Semi-Iterative Method

-The Chebyshev Semi-Iterative (CS) Method requires no inner product computation, which is great because it will cause overflow easily in CG.
+The Chebyshev Semi-Iterative (CS) Method requires no inner product computation, which is great because inner products can cause overflow easily in low precision.
 But there is always the trade-off!
 The CS method requires the user to have an idea of the range of the matrix A's eigenvalues.
 The result given by CS is a linear combination of all solutions in each iteration, and the weights are obtained from the Chebyshev polynomial, which has the favorable property to ensure that the result obtained in each iteration of CS is smaller than an upper bound.

 ## Experiment!!